cn-uofbasel/BACnet/src/demo/README.md

 - (b) all events have consecutive sequence numbers,
 - (c) each event contains a hash value pointing to the previous event,
 - (d) each event has a valid cryptographic signature.

+Note that the ```--keyfile``` parameter was not necessary: signature validation can be done without having access to the secret key.

 ## Dumping the content of a pcap file containing events from _many_ sources